 A. Baudot, Glendon/French; M.J.
-Blincow, Anthropology; H. Bouraoui, French Studies; J. Carruthers, Environmental Studies; J. Craig, Sociology; I. Davies, Sociology; G. Desfor, Environmental Studies; N. DeShane, Fine Arts/ Dance; Z. Ellis, French Studies; B. Found, Environmental Studies; D.B.
-Freeman, Geography; M.J.
-Goodman, Atkinson/ Sociology; J. Hellman, Political Science/Social Science; S. Kanya-Forstner, History; B. Kettel, Environmental Studies; P.E.
-Lovejoy, History; G. Luianda, Glendon/Women's Studies; H. Rosenberg, Social Science; J.S.
-Saul, Political Science, Atkinson/Social Science; A. Sekyi-Otu, Social Science; P. Stamp, Social Science; H.M.
-Stevenson, Political Science; D. Trotman, History/Humanities; R.B.
-Witmer, Fine Arts/Music; C.D.
-Yawney, Atkinson/ Sociology; D. Yon, Anthropology/Education
+Blincow, Anthropology; H. Bouraoui, French Studies; J. Curto, History; J. Craig, History; N. DeShane, Fine Arts/Dance; Z. Ellis, French Studies; D.B.
+Freeman, Geography; S. Kanya-Forstner, History; P.E.
+Lovejoy, History; G .Mianda, Glendon/Women's Studies; E. Morera, Philosophy; M. Olaogun, English; J.S.
+Saul, Atkinson/Political Science; A. Sekyi-Otu, Social Science; P. Stamp, Social Science; R.B.
+Witmer, Fine Arts/Music.

-Since its inception in 1974, the African Studies programme has been an interdisciplinary programme providing students with the opportunity to combine their interest in Africa with a proficiency in a given discipline: Anthropology, English, Economics, French Studies, History.
-Political Science and Sociology.
-Women's Studies will be forthcoming next year.
+Since its inception in 1974, the African Studies program has been an interdisciplinary program providing students with the opportunity to combine their interest in Africa with a proficiency in a given discipline such as Anthropology, English, Economics, French Studies, History, Political Science, Sociology and Women's Studies.
 Students can take either a double major in African Studies and one of these disciplines, or they can take a series of courses which complement their specialization in another subject area.

-Students in the programme usually take an interest not only in the broad range of thematic academic issues of the programme, but also in the wider issues which have an impact upon Africa and its peoples.
-This interest is represented through a newsletter, events mounted by the programme in conjunction with students, faculty and often the community and outside institutions.
-Because African Studies has a commitment to both the intrinsic benefits of academic inquiry and to the well being of the peoples of Africa, the programme can therefore equip students seeking to do graduate work, work with African communities within Canada and work abroad.
+Students in the program usually take an interest not only in the broad range of thematic academic issues of the program, but also in the wider issues which have an impact upon Africa and its peoples.
+This interest is represented through a newsletter, events mounted by the program in conjunction with students, faculty and often the community and outside institutions.
+Because African Studies has a commitment to both the intrinsic benefits of academic inquiry and to the well being of the peoples of Africa, the program can therefore equip students seeking to do graduate work, work with African communities within Canada and work abroad.

-York's African Studies programme is designed to give graduates a broad theoretical framework and a set of highly-developed analytical skills.
+York's African Studies program is designed to give graduates a broad theoretical framework and a set of highly-developed analytical skills.
 The career and employment opportunities for our graduates are potentially excellent, in view of society's growing awareness of the importance of international, gender and equity issues.
 Prospective employers welcome employees who are sensitive to international issues and comfortable with the emerging diversity of Canadian society.
-Alumni from our programmes have found work in a wide range of fields, including government, education, law, social work, public service, business and media.
+Alumni from our program have found work in a wide range of fields, including government, education, law, social work, public service, business and media.
 A degree in African Studies will offer you the challenge of personal and political insight, and it will encourage you to grow intellectually beyond the confines of traditional academic learning.

-Note: For the specific requirements of this programme, please consult the Programmes of Study section, Faculty of Arts.
+Note: For the specific requirements of this program, please consult the Faculty of Arts "Programs of Study" section.